implex-code-repo/implex-site/_posts/blog/2021-01-07-is-it-possible-to-find-100-tech-specialist.md

 layout: post
 title: "Is It Possible to Find 100+ Tech Specialists at Affordable Rates in a Fortnight?
 Yes!"
 description: "We analyzed the market, various hiring channels, and payment models.
 Our experience has shown you CAN subcontract 100 specialists in a fortnight, but boy, will you have to work for it."
+ogDescription: "We analyzed the market, various hiring channels, and payment models.
+Our experience has shown you CAN subcontract 100 specialists in a fortnight, but boy, will you have to work for it."
 image: "../../assets/img/articles/rates.jpg"
 ogImage: "../../assets/img/articles/rates.jpg"
 author: "Orysya Sklyar"